 Violinist Lauren Smee has a love of playing that fuels her teaching and a love of teaching that informs her performance.

-Lauren enjoys teaching with the Suzuki Talent Education Program of St. John’s, where she served as Artistic Director from 2014 – 2016.
-She has been on faculty at the Atlantic Canada Suzuki Institute and in 2017-2018 Lauren was the Project Coordinator of Memorial University’s Chamber Music for Youth program.
+An active and enthusiastic teacher, Lauren enjoys running a private studio and teaching with the Suzuki Talent Education Program of St. John’s, where she served as Artistic Director from 2014 – 2016.
+She has frequently been on faculty at the Newfoundland and Labrador Suzuki Institute and in 2017-2018 Lauren was the Project Coordinator of Memorial University’s Chamber Music for Youth program.

 Lauren holds degrees from Wilfrid Laurier University (Honours B.Mus) and Memorial University of Newfoundland (M.Mus in Violin Performance/Pedagogy) and is grateful to her principal teachers, Dr. Nancy Dahn, Jennifer Johnson, Jerzy Kaplanek, and May Ing.